Gunaseelan04/SeleniumWhatsapp/README.md

 # SeleniumWhatsapp
-This repository is to developed a chat
+This repository is to developed a chat items